8-Year-Old Is The Youngest Person Ever Diagnosed With Breast Cancer

 So, “I was in shock,” Annette explained about her daughter’s diagnosis.
 “No child should ever have to go through cancer,” she added.

-Even though the Turners are not African American, many African Americans should heed this as a warning.
-For African-American women, the risk of getting breast cancer is lower than for white women, but the risk of dying from breast cancer is higher.
+Breast cancer is hitting all kinds of women, but African American women need to take special notice.
+For Black women, the risk of getting breast cancer is lower than for white women, but the risk of dying from breast cancer is higher.
 For example, in 2011, African-American women had a 44 percent higher rate of breast cancer mortality (death) than white women.

 Annette, has battled with cancer, cervical cancer as a matter of fact.
 And her father is currently battling of Non-Hodgkin’s Lymphoma, having been diagnosed when she was a baby.